 This is a good example of the company’s transparency and trustworthiness.
 However – while ketoconazole is intended as an anti-dandruff treatment, for which it is most effective – some evidence suggests that the shampoo could still provide a bit of modest benefit for men with hair loss if they use this shampoo long-term and in conjunction with other treatments.

 For instance, this study proposed that ketoconazole would be helpful in blocking DHT at the scalp, when used in conjunction with finasteride.
 Another study showed that 2% ketoconazole, perhaps due to its antimicrobial effect on the scalp, yielded positive results to the same degree as 2% minoxidil in fighting hair loss.

 It’s worth noting here that 2% minoxidil will not produce the same results as the standard 5% minoxidil that Keeps hair treatments contain.
 So no matter what, the 2% ketoconazole shampoo by itself would almost certainly not be enough to stop hair loss.
-But studies suggest that it wouldn’t hurt and could potentially play a small supporting role along with an aggressive treatment.
+But studies suggest that it wouldn’t hurt and could potentially play a small supporting role when used alongside the other treatments from Keeps.

 Based on our testing and analysis, Keeps is a very solid and trustworthy company.
 In our assessment, it is important for companies providing telemedicine services to hold their affiliated physicians to high standards of excellence; to benefit from the advice of a reputable Medical Board of qualified advisors; to protect and respect your data and privacy; and to offer solid customer service as you use the telehealth products or services they provide.